identity-com/on-chain-identity-gateway/solana/gatekeeper-lib/README.md

   -h, --help                                                   Show CLI help.

-  -n, --gatekeeperNetworkKey=gatekeeperNetworkKey              [default: [object Object]] The private key file for the
+  -n, --gatekeeperKeypair=gatekeeperKeypair                    [default: [object Object]] The private key file for the
                                                                gatekeeper authority

+  -n, --gatekeeperNetworkPublicKey=gatekeeperNetworkPublicKey  [default: [object Object]] The public key (in base 58) of
+                                                               the gatekeeper network that the gatekeeper belongs to.

   -o, --featureOperation=add|remove|get                        [default: get] add, remove, or get a network feature